 (And a legit one that actually makes REAL money.
 None of this 250$ / month stuff.
 This was not about coffee money.
 I needed pay-some-bills money, and I needed to earn it from home.)

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 Just because I wanted to be at home with my baby didn’t mean that we were financially able to make that happen.
 I see a ton of “how we lived on one low income” articles floating around… but the fact is that we live in a very expensive part of the country, and generally, “one low income” just isn’t going to cut it here.
 Also, I don’t WANT to feed my family on a budget of just 50$ per week.
-(I mean, that’s no fun!)
+(I mean, that’s no fun AT ALL!)